ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 However, this would result in the KDC not constantly preserving backward and forward security.
 In fact, newly joining group members could be able to access the keying material used before their joining, and thus could access past group communications.
 Also, until the KDC performs a group rekeying, the newly leaving nodes would still be able to access upcoming group communications that are protected with the keying material that has not yet been updated.

-A node that has left the group should not expect any of its outgoing messages to be successfully processed, if received after its leaving, due to a possible group rekeying occurred before the message reception.

 ## Update of Keying Material